Race to Witch Mountain poster

 Structural Analysis

-The inciting incident occurs at 12 minutes when Two mysterious teenagers, Seth and Sara, suddenly appear in Jack's cab with a wad of cash, demanding he drive them to a remote location.
-Their strange behavior and impossible knowledge immediately disrupt Jack's ordinary routine..
-At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
+The inciting incident occurs at 12 minutes when Seth and Sara suddenly appear in Jack's cab with a large sum of cash, demanding he drive them to a remote location.
+Their mysterious arrival disrupts Jack's ordinary world completely..
+At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

-The Collapse moment at 74 minutes (76% through) represents the emotional nadir.
-Here, Seth and Sara are separated and about to be experimented on by the government, their ship is in enemy hands, and the invasion is imminent.
-Jack and Alex are captured and helpless.
-All seems lost—they've failed, and Earth will be destroyed., demonstrates the protagonist at their lowest point.
+The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
+Here, Seth and Sara are captured and held in the government facility.
+Jack is powerless, imprisoned, and separated from the kids.
+The mission appears to have completely failed—death of hope., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey